Columbia Premises Liability Attorneys

 - Comparative Negligence – A property owner may attempt to shift some of the blame to the victim by saying that they helped cause their own injury.
 They may suggest, for example, that you did not pay sufficient attention or acted in a reckless manner at the time of your injury.
 In South Carolina, even if you are found partially at fault, you can still recover compensation as long as you were 50% or less at fault, but your award will be reduced according to your percentage of fault.

 - Trespassing – Under premises liability law, property owners or managers do not owe any legal protections to trespassers.
 The exception to this is for children trespassers who may not understand the dangers of certain attractive nuisances like swimming pools.

 A skilled lawyer can help protect you against these defenses so that the blame for injuries is placed where it belongs.

 Contact a Premises Liability Lawyer in Columbia

 No one should have to pay for the consequences of a property owner’s negligence on their own.
-As such, if you have suffered injuries on someone else’s property, call (803) 350-9230 today to discuss filing a premises liability lawsuit and holding that property owner responsible.
+As such, if you have suffered injuries on someone else’s property, call (803) 350-9230 today or contact us online to discuss filing a premises liability lawsuit and holding that property owner responsible.
 Our legal team at the Goings Law Firm, LLC, has the experience and resources needed to make sure that negligent property owners do not escape the consequences of their actions.